Love is Violence - Voideville (2024)

 "A what?"
 Evan asked, looking between them as he pressed up against Michael's side once more, tears still streaking his face.

-"What's this about a blowj*b?"
+"What's this about a blowjob?"
 Granny Lou said, walking into the kitchen with her hands on her hips, "What on earth are you kids talking about in here?"

 "Relax Granny Lou, I was just making a joke," Morgan said, leaning against the counter with her arms folded.

-"The joke being you're a whor*?"
+"The joke being you're a whore?"
 Granny Lou snapped.

 "Yeah, something like that," Morgan said with a shrug.